Aging and High Blood Pressure: Healthy Lifestyle Tips

 Older people should have regular blood pressure checks to make sure that their efforts to keep the pressure reasonably low are working.
 If a drug store device is used to determine blood pressure it might be a good idea to visit more than one store to compare the values.
 The devices are said to be quite accurate if they are working properly, but they may not be well maintained.
 Devices that measure blood pressure in the home are also available.
 The most accurate determination of blood pressure is one made by a medical professional.

 If a person notices that despite their best efforts their blood pressure is increasing, a doctor's advice should be sought.
-There are medications which can be prescribed to reduce high blood pressure when other techniques don't work.
+There are medications which can be prescribed to reduce blood pressure when other techniques don't work.
 Although some people may not like the idea of using a medication for a long time, the consequences of continuously high blood pressure can be serious.
 Even if medication must be taken, a healthy diet and lifestyle has many health benefits and is definitely worth following.

 © 2012 Linda Crampton